skytreader/vague-rants/docs/0-getting-started.markdown

 machines.
 They are, however more structured than your usual shell script and pack features that make it ideal for cluster management.

+The most basic Ansible feature which makes it ideal for cluster management is _remote execution_.
+That is, you usually have your Ansible playbooks in one machine and, from that machine, run those playbooks to set-up any number of other/remote machines.
+(Do not be confused as in this tutorial, everything actually runs under one host OS.)

 ### Advantages

 - Unlike shell scripts, Ansible playbooks can be structured such that they are